alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 Unfortunately, as far as I know, there's no easy way to "invert" a clip -- that is, to show everything outside rather than inside.

-One way to do this is to draw a rectangle around the boundary of your entire drawing, and then create a zero-width "bridge" from the rectangle to your original clip -- this new clip would surround everything *except* that original clip.
+One way you could do this is to draw a rectangle around the boundary of your entire drawing, and then create a zero-width "bridge" from the rectangle to your original clip -- this new clip would surround everything *except* that original clip.
 I've exaggerated the width of the bridge in the illustration, but hopefully you get the idea:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_6_clip_outer_stroke.svg" %}
 </figure>

-This works, but it's not ideal -- it may not be obvious where we need to create this "bridge", and you might have to move it if the clip changes.
+This works, but it's not ideal -- it may not be obvious how we create this "bridge", and we might have to move it if the clip changes.

 I think this might be possible using the [clip-rule attribute], but I wasn't able to come up with a working example.